Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 12, 2025

 Once ICB has approved your application, you’ll receive an exam letter and pre-registration test code via email.
 To schedule for this computer-based exam, you’ll complete and return the pre-registration test code sheet, along with a non-refundable payment for the exam fee.

-After they’ve received your payment and re-registration form, they’ll inform Computer Based Testing (CBT), a third-party testing administrator, of your eligibility to take the exam.
-You’ll then receive an email from CBT with instructions on how to register for your exam (you’ll choose your exam location, date, and time.).
+After they’ve received your payment and re-registration form, they’ll inform Computer-Based Testing (CBT), a third-party testing administrator, of your eligibility to take the exam.
+You’ll then receive an email from CBT with instructions on how to register for your exam.
+You’ll choose your exam location, date, and time.
 CBT has exam sites throughout Illinois.

 The ICB has study guides available to help you prepare for the IC&RC ADC exam.